 She is a former Erasmus Plus Fellow (2016) at the Film Studies Division, Freie University, Berlin.
 Manju can be reached at firstname.lastname@example.org

-His research interests cut across multiple fields but their singular concern is with the human predicament, especially well-being under the conditions of capitalist modernity.
+His research interests cut across multiple fields but their singular concern is with the human predicament, and especially with well-being under the conditions of capitalist modernity.

-He is a founding member of the Global University of Sustainability: https://our-global-u.org/oguorg/.
+He is a founding member of the Global University for Sustainability: https://our-global-u.org/oguorg/.
 Tung-Yi can be reached at email@example.com

-His area of study is sociolinguistics, with particular focus on Bantu Languages.
-I am interested in the semantic structures of the languages, noun class systems, phonetics, lexicon and grammatical structures of Bantu languages.
+His area of study is sociolinguistics, with particular focus on Bantu languages.
+He is interested in the semantic structures of languages, noun class systems, phonetics, lexicon and the grammatical structures of Bantu languages.
 Gustav can be reached at MBHGUS001@myuct.ac.za